zeriontech/defi-sdk/docs/reading.md

 > NOTE!
 Filters out zero balances.

 ---
 ```solidity
 getProtocolNames() returns (string[])
 ```

 The function returns the list of protocols supported by the **AdapterManager** contract.

 ---
 ```solidity
 getProtocolMetadata(string protocolName) returns (ProtocolMetadata)
 ```

-The function returns the protocol metadata, i.e. name, one line description, icon and website URL's, and version.
+The function returns the protocol metadata, i.e. name, one-line description, icon and website URLs, and version.
 This info may be upgraded by the `owner`.
 After any upgrade, the protocol version will be increased by 1.

 ---
 ```solidity
 getProtocolAdapters(string protocolName) returns (address[])
 ```

  The function returns the list of protocol adapters for the given protocol name.
 After any upgrade, the protocol version will be increased by 1.

 ---
 ```solidity
 getSupportedTokens(address adapter) returns (address[])
 ```

- The function returns the list supported tokens for the given adapter address.
+ The function returns the list of supported tokens for the given adapter address.
 After any upgrade, the protocol version will be increased by 1.

 ---
 ```solidity
 getFullTokenBalance(string tokenType, address token) returns (FullTokenBalance)
 getFinalFullTokenBalance(string tokenType, address token) returns (FullTokenBalance)
 ```

-Both functions returns the representation of the token's full share (1e18) in the underlying tokens.
+Both functions return the representation of the token's full share (1e18) in the underlying tokens.
 The first one will show the real underlying tokens (e.g. cDAI and cUSDC for Curve Compound pool).
 The second will try to recover the "deepest" underlying tokens (e.g. DAI and USDC for Curve Compound pool).

 ## Using AdapterRegistry contract with non-supported adapters

 In case adapter or asset is not supported by **AdapterManager** contract, functions with adapters (and assets) being function's arguments may be used (e.g. `getAdapterBalances()` function).
-In this case, one should be sure that token type used in the adapter is supported by the registry (or use "ERC20" token type instead).
+In this case, one should be sure that the token type used in the adapter is supported by the registry (or use "ERC20" token type instead).

 More detailed information about adapters may be found in [adapters](supported-protocols/read-only-adapters.md) documentation.